IgniteUI/indigo-design-docfx/en/components/skeleton-charts.md

 ## Usage

 When using Skeleton Charts in your design avoid assigning series colors other than grayscale ones.
-Also, don't mix the Skeleton Charts with elements from their databound counterparts.
+Also, don't mix the Skeleton Charts with elements from their data-bound counterparts.

 | Do                                                                                                | Don't                                                                                                 |
 | ------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------- |